cyberkoi/Pre-RGSoC-Team-Melbourne-Discourse/Project-Plan.md

 * Coaches' weekly commitment, generic timetable:
 * Jo: 8-10am or after 4pm, either Tues, Wed, Thur
 * Adel: After 2.30pm on Tues, Thur
-* Redbubble (Dane and Georg): Anytime in the office with volunteer coaches to work it out
+* Redbubble (Dane and Georg): Anytime in the office with volunteer coaches to work it out.

 ## 8. Rationale for Choosing to Work on Issues Identified in Discourse